dnikic/interviewcore/README.md

 OpenAi question:
 - Explain recursion in javascript and show an explained example of its ussagee to solve the reverse linked list letcode problem.

-Explain how to determine O complexity and give an explained example of an algorith analisys
+Explain algorith complexity and it's types, how to determine complexity and give an explained JavaScript example of an algorithm analysis .

 ## Overview

-O complexity
+Algorithm complexity

 6 coding interview concepts
 - Hash map